-What to tell kids about fighting is a question many parents ask us.
+Many parents are ask us what to say to their kids about fighting.
 At Kidpower, we believe that fighting is a last resort.
-We also believe that people do have the right to fight if this is the only way they can protect themselves from being harmed.
+We also believe that people do have the right to fight if this is the safest way they can protect themselves from being harmed.

 Before we teach children and teens how to fight in our self-defense workshops, we coach them until they are successful in practicing skills that will make fighting unnecessary most of the time including: